In a unique research collaboration, students make the case for less e-waste

 Although not a formally sanctioned activity on-campus, “crufting” is the act of gleaning usable parts from these junk piles to be repurposed into new equipment or art.
 Bultena’s respondents, who opted to be anonymous, said that MIT could do better when it comes to the amount of e-waste generated and suggested that formal strategies could be implemented to encourage community members to repair equipment more easily or recycle more formally.

-Rabe, now an education program director at the Environmental Solutions Initiative, is hopeful that through the Zero-Carbon Campus Initiative, which commits the Institute to eliminate all direct emissions by 2050, MIT will ultimately become a model for other higher education institutions.
+Rabe, now an education program director at the MIT Environmental Solutions Initiative, is hopeful that through the Zero-Carbon Campus Initiative, which commits MIT to eliminating all direct emissions by 2050, MIT will ultimately become a model for other higher education institutions.

 Although the group lacked the time and resources to travel to communities in the Global South, which they profiled in the case study, they leaned into exhaustive secondary research, collecting data on how some countries are irresponsibly dumping e-waste.
 In contrast, others have developed alternative solutions that can be duplicated elsewhere and scaled.

-“We source materials, manufacture them, and then throw them away,” Lelia Hampton said bluntly.
-Hampton, a PhD candidate in electrical engineering and computer science and another co-author, jumped at the opportunity to serve in a writing role, bringing together the sub-groups research findings.
+“We source materials, manufacture them, and then throw them away,” Lelia Hampton says.
+A PhD candidate in electrical engineering and computer science and another co-author, Hampton jumped at the opportunity to serve in a writing role, bringing together the sub-groups research findings.
 “I’d never written a case study, and it was exciting.
 Now I want to write 10 more.”

-Dunca, Rabe, Bultena, and Hampton are joined on the case study by fellow authors Madeline Schlegal, a Northeastern co-op student; Jasmin Liu, an MBA student in the MIT Sloan School of Management; Mrinalini Singha, a graduate student in the Art, Culture, and Technology program; Sungmoon Lim, a graduate student in Urban Studies and Planning and EECS; and Lauren Higgins, an undergraduate student majoring in political science.
+Dunca, Liu, Rabe, Bultena, and Hampton are joined on the case study by fellow authors Mrinalini Singha, a graduate student in the Art, Culture, and Technology program; Sungmoon Lim, a graduate student in urban studies and planning and EECS; Lauren Higgins, an undergraduate majoring in political science; and Madeline Schlegal, a Northeastern University co-op student.

 Taking the case study to classrooms around the world